 In case you do not want to defragment a whole drive, you can check the fragmentation level and run defrag on specific folders or files.

 First, ensure that Defraggler is not running.
-In Windows Explorer, right-click the folder or file you want to analyze.
-Open Defraggler menu and click Check Fragmentation.
+In Windows/File Explorer, right-click the folder or file you want to analyze.
+Expand the Defraggler menu and choose Check Fragmentation.

 After the check is complete, Defraggler will display the results.
 If no fragmentation was detected, click Close.

-Even if fragmented files were detected, click Close again.
-Next, right-click the item in Windows Explorer and select Defragment from the Defraggler menu.
+If fragmented files were detected, click Close.
+Next, right-click the item in Windows/File Explorer and select Defragment from the Defraggler menu.